https%3A%2F%2Fmrfixitstips.co.uk%2Fapp%2Fuploads%2F2024%2F08%2FNext manager sacked 1

 We saw all three promoted teams get relegated twice in a row now, and last season, only Ipswich's manager, Kieran McKenna, was not sacked.

 With that in mind, managers of Leeds United (Daniel Farke), Burnley (Scott Parker), and Sunderland (Regis Le Bris) will all have to prove that they belong in the Premier League.
-Some of their teams might be patient and give them enough time, but some might panic and react quickly if things start to go sideways.
+Some of their owners might be patient and give them enough time, but some might panic and react quickly if things start to go sideways.

-Daniel Farke is the main candidate of the trio to be the first manager sacked, but the other two promoted managers are not behind.
+Daniel Farke is the leading candidate of the trio to be the first manager sacked, but the other two promoted managers are not far behind.
 When you consider the level of spending at all three clubs, it is not beyond the realms of possibility that the respective hierarchies do not show much patience.

 Keith Andrews (Brentford)